lampajr/toolscip/packages/clisci/README.md

   -d, --doc=doc            degree of confidence
-  -e, --event=event        name of the event to subscribe -f, --function=function  name of the function to subscribe -h, --help               show CLI help
-  -i, --corrId=corrId      client-provided correlation identifier -j, --jsonrpc=jsonrpc    (required) jsonrpc request identifier -p, --path=path          provide a path where the config files are located, if not set, the current dir is used
+  -e, --event=event        name of the event to subscribe -f, --function=function  name of the function to subscribe -h, --help               show subscribe command help -i, --corrId=corrId      client-provided correlation identifier -j, --jsonrpc=jsonrpc    (required) jsonrpc request identifier -p, --path=path          provide a path where the config files are located, if not set, the current dir is used